pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

 ### Step 1.
 Environment setup

-Before we can start writing-up some microservices, we’ll need to install:
+Before we can start writing-up some microservices, we'll need to install:

 #### Compiler and IDE

-First and foremost - we’ll need a compiler for your programming language of choice, as well as some sort of code editor.
+First and foremost - we'll need a compiler for your programming language of choice, as well as some sort of code editor.
 In our examples, we usually use Visual Studio Code, but any fitting IDE will do.

 {{< tabsection isMarkdown=true >}}

-For working with the Node.js programming language, you’ll need to perform its installation and setup the environment.
+For working with the Node.js programming language, you'll need to perform its installation and setup the environment.
 To do this, download and install Node.js from their official site https://nodejs.org/en/download/ .
-Select the download that corresponds to the operating system you’re using, and follow the installation instructions listed on their site.
+Select the download that corresponds to the operating system you're using, and follow the installation instructions listed on their site.

 Once installed, check that the installation was completed successfully by running the following command from your console: